L3P3/lui/README.md

 Of course, your code still needs to have the most basic _syntax_, so no arrow functions, no `const` or `let`, no deconstructing, no trailing commas and so on.
 Transpilers like closure compiler with the target set to ES3 take care of most of that.
 But you can out of the box use _methods_ like `[].map`, `Object.assign` or `fn.apply()`.
 And yes, IE5 does not come with that!
 In order to not get a second set of polyfills from your transpiler, [set it up to not include them](https://github.com/google/closure-compiler/wiki/Polyfills).

+When using lui's polyfills, note that they are not complete or true to specification at all but just made to make lui itself work.
+Many methods are not included and some have some restrictions thay _may_ cause issues in unusual use cases.
+Polyfills already take up about 23% of the file so I want to keep them small, but pretty fast.

 See the [demo section](#demos) for examples.

 ## Contribution and Support